Set Current Location

 Brilliant is a schooner located at the Mystic Port in Connecticut.
 It was built in the year 1932 on City Island, Bronx.
 It was originally built as an ocean racing yacht.
 It crossed the Atlantic Ocean within 15 days on its maiden voyage.
 It was later acquired by the U.S. Coast Guard during World War II, when two machine guns were loaded on the yacht.
 After being sold to a sailor post the war, it is currently owned by the Mystic Port since 1957, and used as a classroom and part of watercraft collection.

 Formerly known as the Mystic Arts Center, the Mystic Museum of Art is a beautiful art gallery overlooking the Mystic River.
 It provides a base for upcoming artists to showcase their works.
-From paintings, photography, to fine arts, are on display here.
+From paintings, photography, to fine arts, excellent works of art are on display here.
 Besides an art gallery it also functions as a wedding venue.
 The center also conducts art classes for children and adults alike.
 In these classes, students are taught the basics of painting, photography and drawing.
 Drop by to see works by talented artists or enroll in one of the classes to know more about art.